How Can Giving Thanks Benefit Your Mind and Body?

 Posted November 20, 2020

-This year, fewer loved ones may be seated around your Thanksgiving table due to state mandates directing us to limit or skip our traditional gatherings in order to slow the spread of COVID-19.
+This year, fewer loved ones may be seated around your holiday tables due to state mandates directing us to limit or skip our traditional gatherings in order to slow the spread of COVID-19.
 And you have every right to feel disappointed.
 That’s why now is actually the perfect time to cultivate gratitude for all that remains good in your life.
 In fact, science tells us that giving thanks delivers big health benefits that can lift your mood and improve your overall sense of well-being.

 Gratitude Reduces Pain and Depression